Pacific National Exhibition: History

 In the early hours of February 20, 2022, a major fire broke out on PNE grounds, where multiple vehicles, tools and equipment, and buildings were destroyed as a result.

 Breakout Festival riot

-In September of 2022 the PNE Amphitheatre hosted the two day rap and hip-hop festival known as Breakout Festival.
+In September 2022 the PNE Amphitheatre hosted the two day rap and hip-hop festival known as Breakout Festival.
 On the second day of the festival fights broke out inside and outside the venue, and vandalism occurred when concert-goers became hostile following an announcement that the headliner, American rapper Lil Baby, would not be taking the stage.

 After a major police response was launched and the riot was stopped, seven people were arrested and the venue suffered millions of dollars of property damages, although no major injuries were reported.
-In September 19, 2023, a year after the riot, the Vancouver Police Department charged an additional 15 people with crimes related to the riot following an extensive investigation which included reviewing and analyzing video posted to social media by attendees.
+On September 19, 2023, a year after the riot, the Vancouver Police Department charged an additional 15 people with crimes related to the riot following an extensive investigation which included reviewing and analyzing video posted to social media by attendees.